mdavids/rfc/content/draft-davids-forsalereg-07.md

 Note 1:
-When the "\_for-sale" leaf node name is placed in front of a label of a domain that is not in the PSL, it suggests that this label is for sale, and not the domain name as a whole.
+When the "\_for-sale" leaf node name is placed in front of a label of a domain that is not in the PSL, it suggests that this label (and everything underneath) is for sale, and not the domain name as a whole.
 There may be use cases for this, but this situation is considered unusual in the context of this document.
 Processors **MAY** ignore such records.

 Note 2:
-When the "\_for-sale" leaf node name is placed in the .arpa infrastructure top-level domain, it may indicate that IP space is being offered for sale, but such a scenario is considered outside the scope of this document.
-Processors **MUST** ignore such records.
+If a "\_for-sale" leaf node were to appear under the .arpa infrastructure top-level domain, it might be interpreted as an offer to sell IP address space.
+However, such use is explicitly out of scope for this document, and processors **MUST** ignore any such records.

 # Additional Examples {#examples}

 ## Example 1: Code Format

-A proprietary format, defined by a registry or registrar to automatically redirect visitors to a web page, but without a clearly defined meaning to third parties:
+A proprietary format, defined by a registry or registrar, without a clearly defined meaning to third parties.
+For example, it may be used to automatically redirect visitors to a web page, as described in (#fcoddef):

 ~~~
 _for-sale IN TXT "v=FORSALE1;fcod=XX-aHR0cHM...wbGUuY29t"